spawnmarvel/quickguides/abelton/Focusrite/README.md

 ![Focusrite control](https://github.com/spawnmarvel/quickguides/blob/main/abelton/Focusrite/images/focusrite_control.jpg)

-Now play a bit (there is no sound), but ensure that the halo is green (not red or yellow, adjust it).
+Now play a bit, but ensure that the halo is green (not red or yellow, adjust it).

+The sound was missing due to the input on focusrite was sensitive, just took it out and half way in perfect.

+(Check sound and speakers, now it is Speakers (2 - Focusrite USB Audio))

+Maybe change the input thing to one with gold?

 Press direct monitoring so the latency will be smooth, ref buffer size